 Proposition 47 and Proposition 1A.
 The Class Size Reduction Kindergarten - University Public Education Facilities Bond Act of 2002 ("Proposition 47") appeared on the November 5, 2002 ballot as Proposition 47 and was approved by the California voters.
 This measure authorizes the sale and issuance of \$13.05 billion in general obligation bonds by the State for funding construction and renovation of K-12 school facilities (\$11.4 billion) and higher education facilities (\$1.65 billion).
 Proposition 47 includes \$6.35 billion for acquisition of land and new construction of K-12 school facilities.
-Of this amount, \$2.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State after February 1, 2002.
+Of this amount, \$2.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State on or prior to February 1, 2002.
+The balance of \$3.45 billion would be used to fund projects for which school districts submitted applications to the State after February 1, 2002.
 K-12 school districts will be required to pay 50% of the costs for acquisition of land and new construction with local revenues.
 In addition, \$100 million of the \$3.45 billion would be available for charter school facilities.

 Proposition 47 makes available \$3.3 billion for reconstruction or modernization of existing K-12 school facilities.
 Of this amount, \$1.9 billion will be set aside to fund backlog projects for which school districts submitted applications to the State on or prior to February 1, 2002 and the balance of \$1.4 billion would be used to fund projects for which school districts submitted applications to the State after February 1, 2002.
 K-12 school districts will be required to pay 40% of the costs for reconstruction or modernization with local revenues.
 Proposition 47 provides a total of \$1.7 billion to K-12 school districts which are considered critically overcrowded, specifically to schools that have a large number of pupils relative to the size of the school site.
 In addition, \$50 million will be available to fund joint-use projects.
 Proposition 47 also includes \$1.65 billion to construct new buildings and related infrastructure, alter existing buildings and purchase equipment for use in the State's public higher education systems.
 Proposition 47 represents the second large general obligation bond measure for school construction and modernization approved by California voters in the last several years.
-Proposition 1A was previously approved in November 1998 and provide \$6.7 billion of capital funding for schools.
+Proposition 1A was previously approved in November 1998 and provided \$6.7 billion of capital funding for schools.